Battery lasts

 Optimised for energy saving

-1. 99% of the time in sleep mode – SENSECOM is in sleep mode most of the time and thus consumes a negligible amount of power, about one unit of uA.
+- 99% of the time in sleep mode – SENSECOM is in sleep mode most of the time and thus consumes a negligible amount of power, about one digit of uA.

-2. Transmission and measurement/readings – more significant consumption occurs when the device is performing some activity (e.g. measurement) and especially when it is transmitting, consuming about 50mA in SIGFOX (a few seconds), 200-350mA in NB-IoT (0.3s).
+- Transmission and measurement/readings – more significant consumption occurs when the device is performing some activity (e.g. measurement) and especially when it is transmitting, consuming about 200-350mA in NB-IoT for 0.3 seconds.

 Years without battery replacement